- 1 How to Choose the Best Cold Weather Sleeping Bag

 - The pad is your main protection from the ground frost or lower temperature under you

-- Buying the best pad you can inside your budget will results in a better rest due to the better couching, (a must for me).
+- Buying the best and lightest sleeping pad you can inside your budget will results in a better rest due to the better insulation, (a must for me).

 Check Out the Temperature Rating

 A sleeping bag’s temperature rating dictates the lowest temperature that you will be able to keep warm in while using it, all the bags on this list are suitable for zero degree camping.
 Keep in mind that this rating assumes that you will be using one of the better sleeping pads and wearing warm clothing.
 Ratings vary by manufacturer, and everyone’s comfort levels are different, so keep that in mind while you are shopping for a cold weather sleeping bag, but you do want the best in your budget.
 The temperature ratings (in Fahrenheit) are as follows:

 Check Out the Materials

 Sleeping bags are typically made of three types of materials, each with their own advantages and disadvantages.

 Goose Down: Goose down is durable, but it is also more expensive.
 Goose down is popular because it is excellent at helping you stay warm, making it a great option for cold weather sleeping bags.
 It easily compresses, making it easy to carry, but it may not be any good if it gets wet.

 Synthetic: This polyester option is the least expensive.
 It won’t go bad if it gets wet, and it’s hypoallergenic.
 The only downside is that it is a little bulkier; don’t expect a synthetic sleeping bag to compact easily into your pack.

 Water-Resistant Down: Although this option is the most expensive and usually the best; you get all the same benefits of a goose down sleeping bag without the risk of it getting damaged in a rainstorm.
 It’s like buying a winter sleeping bag with insurance.
 These normally have the best warmth to weight ratio.